The-Agentic-Intelligence-Co/.github/profile/README.md

 ## Collaboration

-I’m the only contributor right now.
 If you want to help, here’s how:

 - Open an **issue** for ideas, bugs, or feature requests
 - Submit **pull requests** with code, docs, or examples